quicwg/base-drafts/draft-ietf-quic-transport.md

 Related Stream ID:

 : A 32-bit value containing the stream ID of a stream in the opposite direction.
-  This field is only present if the Offset field is zero length.
-Using a Related Stream ID allows an application protocol to create bidirectional streams by having a stream in one direction refer to another.
-The identified stream MUST NOT be in the "idle" state; receipt of a STREAM frame that contains a Related Stream ID for an "idle" stream MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+  This field is only present if the R bit in the frame type is set.
+Using a Related Stream ID allows an application protocol to create bidirectional streams by having a stream in one direction refer to another (see
+  {{related-streams}}).

 Data Length: